robocorp/actions-cookbook/deploy-digital-ocean/README.md

 ### Next steps

-- 📖 Follow the [Digital OCean documentation](https://docs.digitalocean.com) for further configuration of the deployment infrastructure
+- 📖 Follow the [Digital Ocean documentation](https://docs.digitalocean.com) for further configuration of the deployment infrastructure
 - 🌟 Check out other [Action Server examples](https://github.com/robocorp/actions-cookbook) for reference and inspiration
 - 🙋‍♂️ Look for further assistance and help in the main [Robocorp repo](https://github.com/robocorp/robocorp)